 Natural and tasteful

 My work leans towards lifestyle and casual for non professional models, which gives a more natural feel; most importantly, almost every inexperienced model (most of my clients don't have any/much experience) will feel comfortable.
 My vision is about tasteful work and thus even my glamour or boudoir shoots will turn out to be stylish and not sleazy (like porn).
 My models trust my professionalism and thus, eliminating the usual awkwardness between photographers and models who have not met before.
 I'm looking into more varieties of shoots, especially art and conceptual shoots.

 I usually go for the softest light possible to make the model look more beautiful.
 As brightness is one of the main aspects that will draw human's eyes to the portion of a photograph, I always try to keep my subjects' faces properly lighted, unless I want to create a specific kind of feel (eg. moody).
 These are very challenging as my load for each portrait shoot can weigh from 16kg to 27kg or more, depending on individual situations.
 Not many photographers are as "crazy" as me.

 Focusing on model

 In most of my work, I tend to focus on my models by filling up the frame with more of them instead of placing them tiny inside the photographs because they are the most important subjects.
 A portraiture photograph is pointless if the friends and family of the model cannot identify the model due to him or her appearing too tiny inside.
 Capturing good expression is so much more important than drawing the viewers' eyes to the scenery.

-For photographs that require full editing (depending on individual client) during post-processing, I work towards commercial standard, being very detailed, such that the photographs will look good even in big print (high resolution).
+For photographs that require advanced editing (depending on individual client) during post-production, I work towards commercial standard, being very detailed, such that the photographs will look good even in big print (high resolution).
 I know the basic stuffs to be edited and how not to be over-edited.
 My goal is to keep the photographs look natural and "unedited".
 This certainly requires more effort and time.

 Planning and planning!